Shania Twain's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Shania Twain.

-Shania Twain, a Canadian singer-songwriter, is one of the best-selling music artists of all time with over 100 million records sold.
+Shania Twain, a Canadian country singer and songwriter, is one of the best-selling music artists of all time, with over 100 million records sold.
 She is recognized as the best-selling female artist in country music history and has been dubbed the "Queen of Country Pop."
-Billboard credits her as a leading figure in the 1990s country-pop crossover movement, highlighting her significant impact on the music industry.
+Billboard acknowledges her as a leading figure in the 1990s country-pop crossover movement, solidifying her impact on popular music.

 By 1998, Maclean's had named Shania Twain "the reigning queen of country music".